marcin86junior/SearchEngineREST/README.md

 	- (FIXED) There is bug that happens every 1/300.
 Bug hard to catch.
 XLM package have no author (xc_author).
 Now it's fixed to author="".
 	- (FIXED) Redis have diffrent time (-2h).
 Hours in settings are now -2h so it's correct.
-	- Wrong command in readme for tests in Docker: "docker-compose run web python3 manage.py test"
+	- (FIXED) Wrong command in readme for tests in Docker: "docker-compose run web python3 manage.py test".
+Added test to docker-entrypoint.sh.